Website Manager

 Protective Gear

-• Catchers: Must wear standard catcher's gear (helmet with dangling throat guard, chest protector, shin guards).
+• Catchers must wear standard catcher’s gear, including helmet, dangling throat guard, chest protector, and shin guards.
 Little League rules require a dangling throat guard even for hockey-style masks.

 Additional Equipment Notes

-• Bat Knobs & Prohitter Thumb Guards: Permitted in all divisions during spring and fall ball seasons.
-NOT permitted for Post Season Tournament.
+• Bat knobs and ProHitter-style thumb guards: Permitted in all divisions during spring and fall ball seasons.
+Not permitted for postseason tournament play unless expressly allowed by tournament rules.

-• Sliding Mitts: Not permitted in any division (headfirst sliding is not allowed in lower divisions and these mitts slow pace of game).
+• Sliding mitts: Not permitted in any division.
+Headfirst sliding is not allowed in lower divisions, and sliding mitts slow the pace of play.

-• Bat donuts or weighted sleeves are not permitted.
+• Bat donuts and weighted sleeves are not permitted.

 Game Scheduling

-If any teams cancel their games in advance due to attendance issues or other conflicts, they must notify their Division VP and/or the league President.
-This ensures that umpires, concessions, and grounds are all notified of the change.
+If a team cancels a game in advance due to attendance issues or other conflicts, the team must notify its Division VP and/or the League President.
+This ensures that umpires, concessions, and grounds crews are notified of the change.

 Weather Cancellations

-• In-Game: The umpire, coaches, or Grounds Crew can suspend/end a game if conditions worsen.
+• In-game: The umpire, coaches, or Grounds Crew can suspend or end a game if conditions worsen.

-• Lightning: Stop immediately; resume only after 30 minutes since the last strike.
+• Lightning: Stop immediately.
+Play may resume only after 30 minutes have passed since the last lightning strike.
 If lightning recurs while waiting, the 30-minute clock restarts.

 • Notifications of cancellations will be sent via GameChanger and posted on the GLL website.